danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 Benji blinked at the screen, laughing nervously.
 His brain raced.
 What went wrong?
 Had he inadvertently mixed his ChatGPT prompt with a secret "life goals" aspiration?

-Meanwhile, Miranda, the brilliant perfectionist overseeing Razorbeam, took it a step further.
+Meanwhile, Eleanor, the brilliant perfectionist overseeing Razorbeam, took it a step further.
 She attempted to leverage ChatGPT to manage personnel issues.
 "Let's see," she thought, her face lit by the glow of her screen as she typed, "Get ChatGPT to draft a professional email to terminate Troy's employment due to inactivity."

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Draft a formal termination notice for an employee due to lack of performance."

 What did she expect?
 Perhaps a gentle nudge about improving metrics?
 Instead, the response dripped with overly formal dread, stating, "Effective immediately, your services are no longer required due to lack of performance.
 Best of luck in your future endeavors."

-Miranda applauded the AI's professionalism but soon realized she might need to read her own outputs a bit more carefully.
+Eleanor applauded the AI's professionalism but soon realized she might need to read her own outputs a bit more carefully.

 On the DriftLoaf side, calamity struck when Greg, the laid-back CEO-turned-master-baker, submitted an investor pitch--sort of.
 His sheepish grin spread across the room as he revealed what he'd unwittingly sent: